 Introduction

-Oracle REST Data Services (ORDS) 19.4 is released just after version 19.2.0.
-The reason behind not releasing any version 19.3 is that basically this version was primarily focused towards the internal improvement of Oracle cloud.
-So, there was no reason to release it for the public.
+Oracle REST Data Services (ORDS) 19.4 was released just after version 19.2.0.
+The reason behind not releasing any version 19.3 is that basically this version was primarily focused on the internal improvement of Oracle Cloud.
+So, there was no reason to release it to the public.

 In this article, I’ll discuss some significant enhancements that were introduced in ORDS 19.4.